REMOTE HUTS

 Type

+Transitioning a standard 4-bunk NZFS design with an open fire to an alpine setting required numerous modifications to meet a host building code and DOC safety standards that didn't exist in 1962.
+An alcove with a small coal-burning stove replaced the chimney, the original louvre windows were replaced with double-glazed ones, and an extra side window added.
+The bunks were modified from stand-alone to single upper and lower platforms, an aluminium roof flashing was added to protect kea from lead poisoning (although it hasn't stopped them picking away at it), along with a porch, a deck, a roof-fed water tank, and an outside sink bench.
 The Hut has been strengthened to withstand 250kmph winds without tie-downs There are 4.5 tons of concrete in the foundations and the hold-down fastenings are in excess of safety requirements.
-The Hut is lined with 12mm plywood and the floors are 10mm ply on top of the original rimu tongue and groove.
+The Hut is lined with 12mm plywood, and the floors are 10mm ply on top of the original rimu tongue and groove.
 The ceiling lining covers a 300 x 100mm ridge, fastened by 16mm bolts at each end.
 The framing is fastened with hold-down straps, and the wall studs are at 400mm centres with 25x1x400mm hold-down straps, top and bottom.
 Hurricane clips were added to the clearlight on the porch six months after the Hut was opened, because it was flexing and tearing around the nails in the high winds.
 The water tank tap freezes regularly overnight in winter, so fill your water containers before you go to bed.
 If the tank runs dry the water in the tarns on the bench below the Hut is potable.

 Condition

-Mt.
-Brown Hut is in excellent condition structurally, however the high visitor numbers have impacted on toilet, fuel supply, and track.
-We stopped flying coal for the stove because it was being rapidly used up by day trippers and overnighters alike.
-200kg was consumed over a two-month period over the 2019 winter and people then took to burning live alpine scrub ripping pages out of the hutbook to light the fire.
-A diagonal brace from the toilet door has had to be replaced twice, obviously having been used for the same purposes.
-If you want to operate the burner you will need to carry up your own fuel up.
-A bit of graffiti has started appearing on the Hut walls.
+Mt Brown Hut is in excellent condition structurally however high visitor numbers have impacted on the fuel supply for the woodburner and on the condition of the track.
+After we stopped flying coal for the burner people took to burning live alpine scrub and ripping pages out of the hutbook to light the fire.
+A diagonal brace from the toilet door has had to be replaced twice, having been used for firewood, and possibly also a broom handle.
+If you want to operate the woodburner you must carry your own fuel up.
+A small bag of dry wood doesn't weigh much and will keep the woodburner going and hut warm all night.

 Routes

-A traverse the Newton Range from Mt.
-Brown to Newton Range Biv is a great and scenic option for fitter, more experienced types.
-The is rough and undulating and dips well into the alpine scrub zone just East of Mt.
-Brown.
-A rough trail exists on the scrubbier bits, however there are quite a few ups and downs before a steep uphill section that leads to point 1240m.
+A traverse the Newton Range from Mt Brown to Newton Range Biv is a great and scenic option for fitter, more experienced types.
+The is rough and undulating and dips well into the alpine scrub zone just East of Mt Brown.
+There is a rough, unmarked trail through the scrubbier bits and there are quite a few ups and downs before a steep uphill section that leads to point 1240m.
 One more scrubby knoll needs traversing after this in order to reach open tussock.
 There are some nice tarns just before point 1336m and some interesting ultramafic rock outcrops on its eastern flank.
 The Range dips again after point 1336m and this is followed by a short steep climb over point 1240m after which the terrain flattens.
-Newton Biv is tucked against a tussock bank at the western edge of a flat peaty bench with tarns (around E1458757/ N5251170 (BV19 588 512)), and would be quite easy to walk past in claggy conditions.
-People are taking on average 7-10 hours to do this traverse according to the Biv's hutbook.
-It is rumoured that DOC may be interested in cutting and maintaining the scrub sections of this route.
+Newton Biv is tucked against a tussock bank at the western edge of a flat peaty bench with tarns, GPS Ref: E1458873/ N5251148 (BV19 589 511).
+Snow stakes lead from the crest of the range over to where the Biv is sited.
+People are taking on average 7-10 hours to do this traverse according to the Biv's hutbook but it can be done in five by fit types.
+Michal Klajban and Jan Kupka gave these bits a reasonably good trim in July '24.

 Provisions on site

-A kettle, a coal bucket and two shovels, a poker, and a broom.
+A kettle, a coal bucket and shovels, a poker, and broom.
 There is an aluminium ladder under the hut.